Incpi/Dark-CPI-Web-Extension/docs/readme/README.md

 We guarantee:

-- No personal data / tenant information is collected.s
+- No personal data / tenant information is collected.
 - It is open source so feel free to check the source code or your network console.

 ## Blog post